Buying life insurance can be scary. Especially if you’ve never done it before. Here are some quick tips to help you make smarter policy decisions.

 So where might these shared decisions go wrong?

 When we realize that life insurance is a very personal product.
-Most people use “rules of thumb” when it comes to buying a policy:
+Most people use these “rules of thumb” indicators when it comes to buying a policy:

 - Others like to say you should have 8 to 10 times your salary in coverage